 INTERVAL HOUSE has an available position for a:

-Job Summary: The Women’s Counsellor Advocate-Residential Program, overall responsibility is to assist those who seek shelter services to deal with the impact of violence on their lives by providing timely, relevant and responsive client services that are consistent with the mission and mandate of Interval House and appropriate to their needs.
+Job Summary: The Women’s Counsellor Advocate (Relief) - Residential Program, overall responsibility is to assist those who seek shelter services to deal with the impact of violence on their lives by providing timely, relevant and responsive client services that are consistent with the mission and mandate of Interval House and appropriate to their needs.

 - Responding to the “24 hour” crisis line